 As many of my clients and students know, I have agreat solution for those who want to capture WLAN control and management frames using a Windows system without paying anyone any money for expensive interfaces or software.
 THIS IS ONLY ABOUT SEEING THE Wi-Fi CONTROL AND MANAGEMENT – for example if you wanted to capture TCP traffic between your system and another system, to Wi-Fi this is considered Data traffic.
 Wireshark allows capture of normal Wi-Fi data traffic with your Wi-Fi NIC in managed mode – it just looks like Ethernet traffic.
 You can stop reading here.

-1. Buy the Riverbed Airpcap tool which is ridiculously expensive ($700 plus).
+- Buy the Riverbed Airpcap tool which is ridiculously expensive ($700 plus) but works perfectly.

 Here is how you do it: